fzakaria/fzakaria.com/_posts/2025-05-20-bazel-knowledge-a-practical-guide-to-depset.md

 }
 ```

-We could handle the duplicates in the fragment each time by stripping them out however I wanted to keep the rule as simple as possible for demonstrative purposes.
+We could handle the duplicates in the fragment each time by stripping them out or create a new rule `graph` that is the only piont at which we do the full traversal and may call `to_list` however I wanted to keep the rule as simple as possible for demonstrative purposes 🙇🏼.